 Some of the archives were placed at the RCM so that the IOSM could exhibit 'displayable' material while the RCM housed the archives for researchers, due to lack of space at the IOSM (Anna Tyacke, previous Curator, pers comm).
-The majority of the Isles of Scilly collection was 'deposited' by the Ministry of Works/Historic Buildings Commission/English Heritage or the Duchy and are, effectively, on loan.
+The majority of the Isles of Scilly collection was 'deposited' by the Ministry of Works/Historic Buildings Commission/Historic England or the Duchy and are, effectively, on loan.
 Loan agreements are currently being agreed by the Duchy and the RIC.

-Since 2005, the IOSM has requested the return of the above archaeological archives and RCM is in liaison with the Duchy and English Heritage to facilitate the repatriation.
-The material from Nornour (TRURI: 1993.34) and the Isles of Scilly Electrification Project (TRURI: 1992.100) was returned in 2012 and East Porth, Samson (TRURI: 1993.95), when HE Projects has completed analysis; the remaining archives will then be returned in liaison with the IOSM over a period of time.
+Since 2005, the IOSM has liaised with the RCM, CAU and Historic England regarding the repatriation of archaeological archives.
 Some finds and archives were donated to the RCM and these will remain at the museum but could be loaned to the IOSM.
-The RCM will retain material donated and currently on display in the new refurbished gallery.
+The RCM will retain material donated and currently on display.